meracious/maize/README.md

 ## About

-The Maize kernel is a project in it's infancy and is intended solely as a hobby and learning project.
+The Maize kernel is a project in its infancy and is intended solely as a hobby and learning project.

 ## In Action